okapeng/sdp2020-group2/_pages/how.md

 #### Base Features
 1. Provides a strong reinforced base that supports the rest of final product.
-2. Has the means for directional travel in up to 8 directions.
+2. Has the means for directional travel in up to 8 directions and rotation on the spot.
 3. Securely houses the brains of the N.E.A.T.
 (EV3 and Raspberry Pi).
 4. Contains on-board object detection and avoidance using ultrasonic sensors.
 5. Provides power to the EV3, Raspberry Pi and Lift.